rust-lang/edition-guide/src/rust-2018/simd-for-faster-computing.md

 ```

 Here, we use cfg flags to choose the correct version based on the machine
-we’re targetting; on x86 we use that version, and on x86_64 we use its
+we’re targeting; on x86 we use that version, and on x86_64 we use its
 version.
 We can also choose at runtime:

 ```rust,ignore